 Moving along to the expo center, I had to gaze over and control my wallet by the numerous vendors selling everything from hats, jewelry, vintage car parts, cool T-shirts, vintage dresses, and leather goods.
 I also loved the local vendor’s custom gear shift knobs with everything from skulls to rat heads.
 It made me miss the days having a manual transmission, but I’m sure most of these gear shifts would have reached the ceiling of my Toyota Corolla back in the day, but oh well, at least I would have looked ridiculously cool shifting.
 Closing out towards the end of the day, I made my rounds and snapped a few more pictures to chronicle the memory of another awesome year at the Lonestar Roundup.
-I will be back again next year, admiring the next round of vintage cars, still wishing I was a hot rod Betty cruising the streets in my black and red Bel Air.
+I will be back again next year, admiring the next round of vintage cars, still wishing I was a hot rod Betty cruising the streets in my black and red Bel Air with my daddy-o by my side.

 ~ Stephanie Ford ❤